jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 systemd-boot

 : systemd-boot is a boot manager, formerly known as gummiboot.
 Kay Sievers merged it into systemd with rev 220.
+The systemd-boot tool is designed for hardware that is moving forward using the UEFI firmware instead of BIOS and is designed to handle Secure Boot as well.
+You can see a tutorial at [https://blobfolio.com/2018/06/replace-grub2-with-systemd-boot-on-ubuntu-18-04/](https://blobfolio.com/2018/06/replace-grub2-with-systemd-boot-on-ubuntu-18-04/ "systemd-boot") here on how to enable it.

 systemd-homed